alonshrestha/blog.alonshrestha.com.np/_posts/2019-10-19-Working-with-Compession-and-Archive-In-Linux.md

 {% endhighlight %}

 # Using Compression in Archive
-Using compression utility in archive allows you to make files take less disk space by removing the redundancy.
+Using compression utility in archive allows you to make files that take less disk space by removing the redundancy.
 In the above example, none of the archive were compressed with a single byte.
 For compression archive, it had to be compressed with separate utility such as `gzip` or `bzip2`.

 You can compress the `Archive-file-name.tar` with `gzip` with `Archive-file-name.tar.gz`.
 For alternative to using `gzip`, we can use `bzip2` utility which uses more efficient encryption algorithm, but hardly there is no difference anymore between gzip and bzip2 utilities.